-Building on the former Millenium Development Working Group, SD4SD seeks to engage our community to ensure that San Diego continues working toward the goals set forth by the UN in the 2030 Agenda.
+Building on the former Millenium Development Working Group, San Diego for Sustainable Development (SD4SD) seeks to engage our community to ensure that San Diego continues working toward the goals set forth by the UN in the 2030 Agenda.
 By hosting events, advocating for vulnerable communities, and meeting with local elected representatives, SD4SD works within the UN framework to deliver a more sustainable future for all within the next fifteen years.

 2017 | Shot@Life Expert Panel Event on Vaccination